-- With the approval of your oncologist's office, take over-the-counter anti-inflammatories/pain relievers such as ibuprofen (Advil®, Motrin®) or naproxen (Aleve®) to relieve pain and stiffness.
-Your oncology team member may give you stronger prescription drugs to ease joint problems - Apply an ice pack to swollen joints for 15 minutes several times a day - · Keep the joint above your heart whenever you can to reduce swelling - Use elastic wrap or tape on the joint to support it - Try to stay as active as possible.
+- With the approval of your oncologist's office, take over-the-counter anti-inflammatories/pain relievers such as ibuprofen (Advil[®], Motrin[®]) or naproxen (Aleve[®]) to relieve pain and stiffness.
+Your oncology team member may give you stronger prescription drugs to ease joint problems - Apply an ice pack to swollen joints for 15 minutes several times a day - Keep the joint above your heart whenever you can to reduce swelling - Use joint-support brace or tape - Try to stay as active as possible.
 Do 30 minutes of low-to-moderate-intensity physical activity most days of the week.
 Also try to do resistance training (calisthenics or with weights), yoga, tai chi, QiGong, Pilates, aquatic exercise, or a focused dance program - Avoid activities that cause pain